Teaching to Specific Learning Styles: Does It Really Work?

 I started doing some research.
 As it turns out, many experts who study brain science and educational psychology share my colleague’s concerns about the effectiveness of teaching to various learning styles.
 To begin, as the Poorvu Center for Teaching at Learning at Yale University points out, there are 71 different learning style theories presented in educational literature – far beyond the eight main intelligences referenced above.
 How can teachers possibly teach to all of these various learning styles?
 Also, with hundreds of “learning profile” tests out there, it can be hard for students to determine an accurate learning style.

-And even if a student does determine a learning style that works for her, in a 2012 article Doug Rohrer and Harold Paschler point out that there is little empirical evidence that tailoring instruction to that student’s preferred learning style will result in deeper learning.
-They ended the article with the following suggestion: “Educators should instead focus on developing the most effective and coherent ways to present particular bodies of content, which often involve combining different forms of instruction, such as diagrams and words, in mutually reinforcing ways.”
+Additionally, even if a student does determine a learning style that works for them, there is little empirical evidence that tailoring instruction to that student’s preferred learning style will result in deeper learning, as discussed in a 2012 article by Doug Rohrer and Harold Paschler.
+Rohrer and Paschler ended the article with the following suggestion: “Educators should instead focus on developing the most effective and coherent ways to present particular bodies of content, which often involve combining different forms of instruction, such as diagrams and words, in mutually reinforcing ways.”

 “Effective and Coherent Ways” to Present Material